I'm Haley McGee, a solo performer, theatre-maker, actor, writer and voiceover artist, originally from Canada, now based in London, UK.

 Originally from a mid-sized twin cities in Canada (Kitchener-Waterloo), I spent 12 years in Toronto, before relocating to London (UK).

-After completing my conservatory training as an actor, I worked as a performer with many of Canada's most prestigious theatre companies.
+After completing my conservatory training as an actor, I performed with many of Canada's most prestigious theatre companies.
 Highlights include touring with Stan Douglas’ live film noir, Helen Lawrence (BAM, Royce Hall, King's Theatre Edinburgh, Munich Kammerspiele, deSignel, Canadian Stage) and the premieres of Hannah Moscovitch’s Infinity (Volcano/Tarragon) and George F. Walker's Dead Metaphor (Off-Mirvish/Canadian Rep).

-Performing OH MY IRMA at festivals and venues around the world exposed me to artists working in all sorts of different forms and styles and from different traditions, which I found to be incredibly exciting and inspiring.
-My subsequent solos have all been international co-creations, with companies in London (UK), Berlin and Toronto with artists based in those cities as collaborators.
+Performing OH MY IRMA at festivals and venues around the world exposed me to artists working in all sorts of different forms and styles and from different traditions.
+I found this to be incredibly exciting and inspiring.
+My subsequent solos have all been international co-creations, with companies in London (UK), Berlin and Toronto, with collaborators based in those cities.

-My solos have played in the UK, USA, Netherlands, Germany, Canada, Finland, Kosovo, Poland, Bulgaria, Japan and Mongolia, and two seasons at the Edinburgh Fringe (won: The Brompton Prize, Lustrum Award, shortlist: Arches Brick Award & Brighton Comedy Award).
+My solos have played in the UK, USA, Netherlands, Germany, Canada, Finland, Kosovo, Poland, Bulgaria, Japan and Mongolia, and two seasons at the Edinburgh Fringe.
 OH MY IRMA has been produced in French and German.
 More detail about each of my solos under "solo projects".

-From 2010-2015 I was heavily involved with Common Boots Theatre (formerly Theatre Columbus), a le Coq-based physical theatre company in Toronto.
-There I honed my skills in clown and collective creation, performed in two outdoor winter shows, co-created The Public Servant (published by Canadian Theatre Review) and wrote an outdoor winter show, Weather the Weather, both of which were produced by the company.
+With Common Boots Theatre (formerly Theatre Columbus), a le Coq-based physical theatre company in Toronto, I honed my skills in clown and collective creation.
+They commissioned and produced The Public Servant (which I co-wrote, and is published by Canadian Theatre Review) and an outdoor winter show, Weather the Weather.

 Since relocating to the UK I have worked with The Yard Theatre (Deborah Pearson's Made Visible), The National Theatre Studio (TomorrowLoveVR) and BBC Radio 4 (The Hours); my solos have been presented by CPT, BAC, The Albany, Drayton Arms, Summerhall and The Bike Shed.
 I was a member of Camden People's Theatre's Starting Blocks Scheme where I began work on my new solo, The Ex-Boyfriend Yard Sale.
 CPT continues to support the development of this work towards a full-production.

-I hold an Honours BFA in Acting from Ryerson University and studied improvisation as part of The Second City’s Conservatory Program.
+I hold an Honours BFA in Acting from Ryerson University and studied improvisation in The Second City Conservatory.